darshan-open-source/netlib/README.md

 # 🚀 Netlib

-Netlib is a free and open source header only c++ library for backend development inspired by Django
+Netlib is a free and open source c++ library for backend development inspired by Django.

 ## Features